 Fast-track Your Career by expanding your Finance & Accounting skills at a world-class business school.

 Financial and accounting information provides the raw material for effective decision making.
 Yet many managers in sales, marketing, IT, engineering, operations, and other areas find finance and accounting difficult to understand and use as they attempt to effectively manage their departments and divisions.

-Georgia Tech’s Finance & Accounting for Non-Financial Managers program (FANFM) is designed to provide experienced managers without a financial or accounting background the concepts, tools, and techniques necessary to improve their operating decisions and work more effectively with colleagues serving in financial and accounting functions.
+Georgia Tech’s Finance & Accounting for Non-Financial Managers certificate program (FANFM) is designed to provide experienced managers without a financial or accounting background the concepts, tools, and techniques necessary to improve their operating decisions and work more effectively with colleagues serving in financial and accounting functions.